Rancilio Silvia Review + Modding Options & the New Silvia Pro

 Single boiler espresso coffee machines can often be more compact, and as well as being cheaper they can work with a little bit less electricity too, as there’s only one boiler to heat, and heat exchanger machines usually have a bigger boiler to heat up than with single boiler machines.

-The only inherent con with single boiler machines, simply, is that you can’t steam milk and pull shots at the same time, you have to do one at a time.
-For most people although, this isn’t a big enough deal to warrant the jump in price from single boiler to heat exchanger or dual boiler.
+The only inherent con with single boiler machines, truly, is that you can’t steam milk and pull shots at the same time, you have to do one at a time.
+For numerous people although, this isn’t a big enough deal to warrant the jump in price from single boiler to heat exchanger or dual boiler.

-Truly, I know there are a number of people who have such a machine who still prefer to do the two things separately so they can put more focus into the quality of the shot.
+Truly, I know there are several people who have such a machine who still prefer to do the two things separately so they can put more focus into the quality of the shot.

 The one obvious exception to this being the ECM Classica PID which has the same high-end features (adjustable PID, E61 grouphead, pressure gauge, shot timer) as their flagship dual boiler machine the ECM Synchronika, nevertheless with a single boiler.

-Up until now I’ve primarily used single boiler espresso machines, and not being able to steam the milk while the shot is pulling basically hasn’t bothered me, and I do generally make milkies.
+Up until now I’ve mainly used single boiler espresso machines, and not being able to steam the milk while the shot is pulling actually hasn’t bothered me, and I do mainly make milkies.

-I’ve recently started using the Sage Dual Boiler in order to review it (spoiler alert – I flipping enjoy that machine!) and though when I have remembered that I can do both at the same time, it’s definitely much quicker, half the time I forget and do it separately anyway ;-).
+I’ve recently started using the Sage Dual Boiler in order to review it (spoiler alert – I flipping love that machine!) and although when I have remembered that I can do both at the same time, it’s definitely much quicker, half the time I forget and do it separately anyway ;-).

 Dual boiler machines just have two boilers, a brew boiler and a steam boiler, so they don’t need much explanation.